Back to home page click here

 Contents

-The single most important fact in understanding the nature of the British political system is that Britain has not been invaded or occupied for almost 1,000 years.
-The last successful invasion was in 1066 by the Normans.
+The single most important fact in understanding the nature of the British political system is the fundamental continuity of that system.
+For almost 1,000 years, Britain has not been invaded or occupied for any length of time or over any substantial territory as the last successful invasion of England was in 1066 by the Normans.
 Is this true of any other country in the world?
+I can only think of Sweden.

 This explains why:

-- our political system is not neat or logical
+- the political system is not neat or logical or always fully democratic or particularly efficient

 - change has been very gradual and pragmatic and built on consensus